AmmanChhetri/Adventure-Game-OpenAI/README.md

 NOTE - OpenAI API is not free....So once you get the key you can run this game
 1. Visit the website - https://platform.openai.com/api-keys
 2. Click on generate secret key and get your key

+# To Run the Game ..while your virtual environment is activated...type the command `python .\main.py` in the terminal.